Spires & stiles walk

 Points of Interest

-Coton Wood was planted by the Woodland Trust in 1994.
-Covering 30ha of former farmland, the main species growing there are oak, ash, field maple, hawthorn, cherry and other native trees and shrubs.
+Covering 30ha, the main species growing there are oak, ash, field maple, hawthorn, cherry and other native trees and shrubs.

-Foxley Wood is a 28ha woodland planted by the Woodland Trust in 1996.
+A 28ha woodland planted by the Woodland Trust in 1996.
 An area has been set aside for educational use and includes an all-abilities path and pond.
 It is under regular management by the Heartwood Community Woodfuel Group, who run volunteer workdays during winter months.